Farama-Foundation/chatarena/README.md

 gradio app.py
 ```

-This will launch a demo server for ChatArena and you can access it in your browser.
+This will launch a demo server for ChatArena, and you can access it from your browser.

 [//]: # (The interface looks like this:)